clawoflight/morgenlichtctl/man/morgenlichtctl.1.md

 : The color profile to use.

 -s, --sound=*SOUND*
-: The sound to play
+: The sound to play.
+If this is set, **--color** must be set as well!

 # EXAMPLES
 Disable an alarm: